AirshipWeb/airship-website/src/pages/blog/pre-alpha-airship-blog-series-6-armada-growing-pains.md

 design of Airship 2.0.
 We have summarized these lessons learned and how the design has changed over time - including using different technologies and approaches.
 You can read more about these changes here: [Airship 2.0 is Alpha - Lessons Learned](https://www.airshipit.org/blog/airship2-is-alpha/).
-You should review these changes before reading blogs posted before the Airship 2.0 beta milestone._
+You should review these changes before reading blogs posted before the Airship 2.0 Alpha milestone._

 Helm, the Kubernetes package manager, defined a mechanism to define and deploy a set of Kubernetes artifacts and their dependencies as a chart.
 The Helm CLI tool really targeted operators wishing to install a single helm chart at a time